LiorBuch/VisaDeviceHandler/README.md

 https://github.com/LiorBuch/showcaser.
 this project uses React and Mantine as the UI, it's not failproof as it's just a POC.

+## Emulators

+The next project creates an emulator of a visa device to be used with a TCP connection.
+As the project is not mine, i cant help much with its usage.
+One issue i spotted is that read operations always timeout, probably a missing termination character.
+Link to the project: https://github.com/bluehands/Open-SCPI-Protocol-Emulator/tree/main

 ## Change Log 0.3.0